The Impact of Parental Expectations on Children

 Theories Behind Parental Expectations

-• Self-fulfilling prophecy and expectancy theory demonstrate that parents’ opinions about their children’s capacities can considerably impact the children’s own beliefs and achievements.
+• Self-fulfilling prophecy and expectancy theory demonstrate that parents’ opinions about their children’s capacities can considerably impact their children’s beliefs and achievements.

 • If a parent expects success, this mindset can produce an environment where the child is more likely to achieve.